rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

      // Second credential failed too
      log.error("Tried all known credentials for service")
      return nil
+   }
 } catch NotAuthError {
-    // Add your own retry logic
+    // Add your own retry logic for unknown problems (blame it on the network) }
-}

 // You might also implement the above as a for loop over an array of credentials instead of nested try catch.